jkordek1/FarmingGame/README.md

 | Blueberry  | Blue   | 4     | 7      |

 The number of turns needed for crops/plants to fully grow and points awarded for their harvest needs some work in order to properly balance the game.
 It's nearly there but not yet optimal.
-But the points awared should grow exponentaly compared to number of turns.
+But the points awared should grow exponentially compared to number of turns.

 The winner is a player with most points scored after a number of turns.